ipetkov/crane/README.md

 # If you need a custom rust toolchain (e.g. to build WASM targets):
 nix flake init -t github:ipetkov/crane#custom-toolchain

+# If you need to use another crate registry besides crates.io
+nix flake init -t github:ipetkov/crane#alt-registry
 ```

 For an even more lean, no frills set up, create a `flake.nix` file with the